ua-datalab/ua-datalab.github.io/docs/mlpaths_grids.md

+# Take the LEAD with Datalab.

+## The Datalab _LEAD Program: Learn, Experience, Advance, Develop_.

-## Data Science ML/AI Learning Paths
+### Data Science ML/AI Learning Paths

 We present 12 topics in the data science learning path, providing learning objectives, related skills, subtopics, and references/resources for each.
 The goal is to give graduate students a structured and comprehensive program to acquire data science expertise, including hands-on experience with real-world open-source tools and libraries.